dbca-wa/wastd/docs/overview.rst

 **Disclaimer** WAStD is currently in the proof of concept (POC) phase, and not a production system.
-This documentation will evolve along with the software and may describe features that are not implemented.
+This documentation will evolve along with the software and may describe planned, but unimplemented features.

 WAStD is a data clearinghouse for: